Individual grants

 No. We receive a large number of applications from eligible parents and sadly are not able to help them all.
 The Trustees review all applications at the termly grants meetings to decide on grant allocations.

 In addition to means-testing applicants, we take into account a range of criteria including for example: Are you able to describe the impact on the child of their parents’ service?
 Are either parent still serving?
-How long did the qualifying person serve in the Forces and how long ago did they leave?
+How long did the qualifying parent serve in the Forces and how long ago did they leave?
 Has any injury while serving impacted their ability to work?

 Please do note that the final decision on who receives grants is at the absolute discretion of the Trustees.